JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-1/Week-1.md

 # Week 1 - MATLAB Fundamentals
 Reminder - the best place to learn MATLAB (or anything, really) is the internet!
-[StackOverflow](https://stackoverflow.com) and Mathworks' own [MATLAB Exchange](https://www.mathworks.com/matlabcentral/) are filled to the brim with people asking and answering questions about MATLAB.
+[StackOverflow](https://stackoverflow.com) and MathWorks' own [MATLAB Exchange](https://www.mathworks.com/matlabcentral/) are filled to the brim with people asking and answering questions about MATLAB.
 [MATLAB's own documentation](https://www.mathworks.com/help/matlab/) is also extensive and extremely helpful.
 It includes descriptions of how to call functions as well as usage examples.